jmhbh/gg-sp-7082/README.md

 ### Observe downstream effect of control plane crash

-Now let us observe the downstream effect of the segfault bug by removing `ingress-gw` from the watchNamespace list to see if the data plane is affected.
+Now let us observe the downstream effect of the segfault bug by removing `ingress-gw` from the watchNamespace list to see how the data plane is affected.

 ```shell
 kubectl patch settings default \